How to Build Optical Character Recognition (OCR) in Python

 Results with box coordinates around the text. | Image: Fahmi Nufikri

 For text localization and detection, there are several parameters that you can change, such as confident value limits.
-Or if you find it unattractive, you can change the thickness or color of the bounding box or text.
+Or if you find that unattractive, you can change the thickness or color of the bounding box or text.

 Explore Job Matches.